Hbentahila/CryptoClustering/README.md

 ## Cluster Cryptocurrencies with K-means Using the PCA Data

- -Cluster the cryptocurrencies for the best value for k on the PCA data.
+ - Cluster the cryptocurrencies for the best value for k on the PCA data.

 ## Answer the following question: